martindsouza/ws-logger/setup.md

 ![](img/setup_new_ssh_host_1.png)

-Make the changes highlighted in the red boxes below.
+Make the changes highlighted in the red boxes below and click the `Ok` button to save.

 ![](img/setup_new_ssh_host_2.png)